m1lhaus/woofer/README.md

 ## Download

-For Windows there will be available binary distribution soon.
-Meanwhile you can run Woofer like any other Python application by `woofer.py`.
+For Windows there are available binary distributions.
+On Linux you can run Woofer like any other Python application by `woofer.py`.
+Linux binary distribution will come later.

-### Binaries (Windows)
+### Binaries

 Latest binary version for Windows can be found in [release section](https://github.com/m1lhaus/woofer/releases).
-This is a standalone version, no other libraries or VLC is required!
+This is a standalone version, no other libraries or VLC is needed!

-### Run from source (Linux and Windows)
+### Run from source

 Refer to requirements for all needed packages to run Woofer.
 Both for Windows and Linux there are available suitable binaries (PyQt, etc.).
 No need to build anything from source.
 Unfortunately you also need VLC Media player installed (core libraries).
 Note that all these libraries are shipped with Woofer binary distribution.